 Mindful design accelerates and amplifies learning by taking care of the brain and the body that are intimately involved in the learning process.
 This care and attention makes the whole process take longer but ultimately ensures that energy and effort are not wasted and that teams can work in sustainable ways.
 The work explored……..

 - The care of the team in the creation and delivery of the work.
-Compassionate working practices were designed to optimise body and mind and soul as these transformative educational materials were created.
+Compassionate working practices were designed to optimise body, mind and soul as these transformative educational materials were created.
 This work is then sustainable, ensuring those delivering the intervention are fully psychologically and physically resourced as they work.
 This was particularly important in the VR setting as this work requires many hours at the computer.
 Sitting is the new smoking!
 It just doesn’t make sense to brutalise bodies in the process of creating content that is about transformation and self-development.

 - The content of the interventions, informed by the research which used a deep listening interdisciplinary process that valuing ALL contributions.
 Great design includes content that resonances at a deeply human level.
 The VR project drew on the experiences of those who have gone through a Near Death Experience.
 These were then visualised by the artist within the VR environment.
-The project also included a mindful approach to the journey through the VR environments, minimizing the times the brain/awareness is pulled out of being fully present in the experience.
+The project also included a mindful approach to the journey through the VR environments, minimizing the times the brain/awareness is pulled out of being fully present in the experience (increasing immersion).
 Also included were processes to amplify embodiment built into the experience.

-- The set and setting of the intervention is designed in a brainwise way to ensure maximum impact in the most efficient way.
+- The set and setting of the delivery is also designed in a brainwise way to ensure maximum impact in the most efficient way.
 Those with a regular meditation practice will know that the approach to the cushion is as important as what happens on it.
 The same is true for these transformational VR experiences – adequate preparation of the brain and body and mindful transitions in and out of the VR are vital for real embodiment and generalisable effects when back in the “real” world.

 If you would like to experience Death is Fake News contact Jose via firstname.lastname@example.org.